martyromero/martyromero.github.io/_posts/2015-10-30-things-i-believe.md

 I have spent a lot of my time trying to describe—to myself mostly—what this last year has done to me.
 I came up with a list.
 The list represents major paradigm shifts for me.
 A crisis, a journey, or perhaps the first time that I document (with some thought) feelings that I've long had.

 Anyhow, the Mormon missionaries have been coming by recently and their visit has caused me to think more about a "faith crisis" I find myself in since about a year ago.
-These are some thing that I decided I believe.
+These are some of the things that I know I believe for certain.
 I also list a couple of things that I don't believe.
 This feels like a fitting topic for a first blog post.

 1. I DO NOT believe that it is OK for non-LDS Christians to write lists of items that disqualify Mormons from being Christians.
 2. I DO NOT believe that it is OK for LDS to claim that non-LDS Christians do not have the "Fullness of the Gospel" on account of not accepting the Book of Mormon, Joseph Smith, Polygamy et. al.